ikcb/hackremind/readme.md

 ### Notes

-- On a local setup, these settings can be modified by creating a `.env` file at the root of the project.
-Refer [.env.example][46].
+- On local setup, these settings can be modified by creating a `.env` file at the root of the project.
+[Ref.][46].
 - On server, [create/modify application settings][47].
-Note that, all the settings having a default value are optional.
+- All the environment settings having a default value are optional.
 - Follow the [official Azure Function App documentation][48] to run and host the bot.
 - You must use Linux consumption plan and deploy using remote build, otherwise